xmy314/3d-wfc/readme.md

 `o   ╔════`<br>`    ║    `<br>`    ║    `<br>`         `<br>`         `|6
 `o        `<br>`         `<br>`    ════╗`<br>`        ║`<br>`        ║`|7

-Each face may also be symmetric in some way, below is an look up table.
-This need to be configured in mainv3.
+Each face may also be symmetric in some way, below is a look up table.
+This need to be configured for each face name in mainv3.

 shape|symmetry type
 ---------|---